 File management is a core part of working with Linux, and knowing how to efficiently move and rename files is essential.
 The mv

-command is the primary tool for this task, allowing users to transfer files between directories, rename them, and organize their system with minimal effort.
+command is the primary tool for this task, allowing users to transfer files between directories, rename them, and organize their system with minimal effort using the mv command.

 Unlike cp